 "Ulaan tsutgalan" aka Orkhon waterfall is situated in the historically significant Orkhon valley, whose river flows an incredible 1120km journey to the north before it joins the mighty Selenge River.
 It cascades from an impressive height of 20 meters and its width is 10 meters.
 The waterfall was formed by a unique combination of volcanic eruptions and earthquakes about 20,000 years ago.

 Tour Lenght: 6 days

-Accommodation: You usually stay in extra ger which is prepared by nomads, sometimes at ( selected days) tourist ger camp.
+- Accommodation: You usually stay in extra ger which is prepared by nomads,

-Food: You will have a lunch as original Mongolian food in the finest local restaurants on the way and the breakfast and dinner is cooked by the tour guide.
-Vegeterias are welcome.
-Drinks provide 1.5 liter of mineral water per day.
+- Food: You will have a lunch as original Mongolian food in the finest local restaurants on the way and the breakfast and dinner are cooked by the tour guide.
+Vegetarians are welcome.
+Drinks provide 1.5 liters of mineral water per day.

 1. When is the best time to come to Mongolia?

 May to September is the best season, with the high season in July for the Naadam Festival.
 August and September are also suitable months of the year, our climate is such that you will still have many sunny days at this time.

 2. Is Mongolia a safe destination?

 Mongolia has one of the lowest crime rates in the world and people are known for their nomadic hospitality and kindness and they will make you feel very welcome.
 But when you are in the street of Ulaanbaatar city, you have to watch your bag and wallet unless there are many pickpockets around.

 Warm and thin layers of clothing, waterproof jacket, good walking boots, sandals and a hat and/or headscarf to protect you from the sun and winds.
 Don’t forget insect repellent, sun cream, lip-gloss and first aid kit (medicine for headache, cold, diarrhea, runny nose; bandages; any medicine prescribed for you ) and camera equipment.